Luchador/GUD/docs/RenderOptions.md

 do not grow.
 Mips and texture payloads remain unchanged; there is no per-frame texel scan or texture-number whitelist.
 Imported images follow the same rule.

-A draw is eligible only with a recognized Z-buffered translucent-surface or texture-edge mode, a supported texture-alpha combiner, explicit environment alpha 255, and a verified base-tile upload/format/palette.
+An Auto draw is eligible only with a recognized Z-buffered translucent-surface or texture-edge mode, a supported texture-alpha combiner, explicit environment alpha 255, and a verified base-tile upload/format/palette.
 Explicit alpha comparison, fades, decals, partial/custom uploads and unsupported combiners remain on their original pipeline.
-Soft-alpha foliage is deliberately left blended along with tinted glass; this trial does not classify by appearance.
+Soft-alpha foliage is left blended along with tinted glass unless explicitly set to Cutout in GEditor, as described below.

 Converted draws use the base tile with authored bilinear/point filtering and an alpha threshold of 128/255 (`BG_CUTOUT_THRESHOLD`).
 Surviving texels write